With almost one billion monthly active users, Instagram is officially the second most popular social network behind Facebook (excluding YouTube).

 If that’s the route you take, make updating your bio part of your blogging process – and depending on how often you publish new blog posts, you might even consider only using Instagram as a traffic driver for some of them.

-A tool like this can turn your Instagram posts into a clickable feed, where every click takes you to a corresponding post.
+Alternatively, a tool like Link In Profile can turn your Instagram posts into a clickable feed, where every click takes you to a corresponding post.

 What about the images themselves, though?